Free website audit · a plan and a fair price built around your business · no lock-in

 Sell tickets on your own site.
 No Eventbrite cut.

-The ticketing module plugs into your UK Web Marketing site as an embedded checkout — pick the event, pick the tier, Stripe takes the card, QR ticket goes to the attendee's phone.
-Same builder (me) on both sides — TicketWave is the live platform that already runs Dubai Events 2026 and UK festivals.
-The bit you don't pay: 3–7% to Eventbrite, Universe or DICE.
+The ticketing module plugs into your own site as an embedded checkout, pick the event, pick the tier, Stripe takes the card, QR ticket goes to the attendee's phone.
+Built by the same person who builds your site, TicketWave is the live platform that already runs Dubai Events 2026 and UK festivals.
+Instead of handing Eventbrite, Universe or DICE 3 to 7% AND your attendee list, you pay a fair module fee and the attendees stay yours.

 The maths